No-Fee Credit Card Processing

 What is Free Credit Card Processing?

-Free credit card processing is a strategy that passes the processing fees to your customers through surcharges.
+Free credit card processing is a solution that passes the processing fees to your customers through surcharges.
 That way, you're not paying for the processing fees out of your pocket.
 Instead, customers will pay more for their purchases.

 But it doesn't mean it's all free.
 Surcharges are only allowed for credit cards, so you'll still pay processing fees for debit card payments.
+Plus, your processor might have other fees like monthly fees, PCI compliance fees, chargeback fees, etc.

 Pros: